 Understanding the greeks can be a critical step in understanding the potential risks and rewards of options trading.

-and other multiple-leg option strategies can entail substantial transaction
+and other multiple-leg option strategies can entail additional transaction

 These are advanced option strategies and often involve greater risk, and